 If you have any questions about how to defrost your frozen fish for the best results, the fishmongers and seafood counters at your local HEB, Sprouts or Winn Dixie would be happy to give you their advice.

-Some people believe that frozen fish is unsustainable, but it can actually be more sustainable than fresh fish.
-Fish that are frozen are often caught when they are in season, meaning the fish populations aren’t being depleted during unsustainable times.
+Some people believe that frozen fish is irresponsible, but it can actually be more responsible than fresh fish.
+Fish that are frozen are often caught when they are in season, meaning the fish populations aren’t being depleted when they are already low.
 Responsibly farmed fish like Tilapia from Mexico, Indonesia and Honduras is a great choice frozen or fresh all year long.

 Furthermore, time-sensitive fresh fish often travel by air, which has a lot more of an environmental impact than slower forms of transportation such as train or boat, which can carry frozen fish without affecting the fish’s quality.

 Now that you know that frozen fish is just as healthy, high in quality and tasty as fresh fish, you can enjoy the savings and convenience that buying frozen fish offers.
 If you’re looking for some tips on how to bake frozen fish, check out these tips to get you started!